- Swim Lessons

 - Swim Team

 Below are guidelines for swim meets.
-Please support the Gold Medal Swim School's goal for all swim meets: Fall in love with racing…."Racing is fun."
+Please support the Gold Medal Swim School's goal for all swim meets: Fall in love with racing…."Racing is fun!"

 Swimmers are expected to participate in meets as a team.
 Cheering for each other is highly encouraged.
 Team tents will be set up with team gear, tattoos, stickers, water, and Otter Pops.
 Swimmers are encouraged to sit together at the team tent, cheer each other on, play games, and hang out between events.

+All registered swimmers will be given a personalized heat sheet when they arrive at the meet.
+This will help swimmers (and parents if needed) know when and where to report for their races.
+A sample personalized heat sheet is displayed below.
+A personalized heat sheet is provided for your swimmer by Gold Medal Swim School.
+Swimmers should still learn how to read the meet heat sheet (available here the day before the meet) as they will not be given personalized heat sheets when they move onto club, high school swim, or other teams.
 Report to the correct event, heat, and lane.
 Swimmers should aim for a PR (personal record) time and RACE as fast as possible.
 Swimmers should hang out between events and play games, cheer for teammates, and relax.
 Swimmers are responsible to get to the starting area the event prior to their event.

 What to Bring to a Swim Meet